CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 ### Create the VMs

 {{%notice note%}}
 The Cumulus VX OVA image defines the CPU, memory, and disk requirements.
 Cumulus VX requires at least 768MB of RAM and 6GB of disk space.

-CumulusVX versions 4.3 and later requires 2 vCPUs.
+CumulusVX versions 4.3 and later require 2 vCPUs.

 {{%/notice%}}